open-cluster-management-io/registration-operator/README.md

 ## Deploy all-in-one deployment on kind

 1. Create a kind cluster
-2. Deploy all compoenent on the kind cluster
+2. Deploy all component on the kind cluster
     ```
     export KIND_CLUSTER={kind cluster name}
     make deploy